awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_create.md

    To build the policy, your next steps vary depending on whether you want to add a statement that denies or allows access\.
 With deny statements, you have additional control because you can restrict access to specific resources, define conditions for when SCPs are in effect, and use the [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element\.
 For more information, see [SCP syntax](orgs_manage_policies_scps_syntax.md)\.

+1. \(Optional\) Add one or more tags by choosing **Add tag** and then entering a key and an optional value\.
+Leaving the value blank sets it to an empty string; it isn't `null`\.
+You can attach up to 50 tags to a policy\.

 1. To add a statement that *denies* access:

    1. In the left pane of the **Policy** section, choose the service to add actions for\.

       As you choose options on the left, the right pane updates to show the JSON policy\.
-You can also type or paste policies in the editor in the **Policy** section's right pane\.
+You can also enter or paste policies in the editor in the **Policy** section's right pane\.
 However, this procedure describes how to use the visual editor on the left to build your SCP\.

    1. From the list that opens of available actions for that service, choose the action or actions to deny\.